Direct measurement of osmotic pressure and interparticle interactions in colloidal dispersions

-The calculated theoretical curve (solid curve in Fig. \ref{Fig:3}) is in good agreement with both the experimental and simulation results.
-This agreement suggests that the present system and methods are useful to estimate the osmotic pressure in colloidal particle dispersions.
+The calculated theoretical curve (solid line in Fig. \ref{Fig:3}) is in good agreement with both the experimental and simulation results for $\phi < 0.5$. for $\phi>0.5$, the slight deviation of the experimental results from both the theoretical and simulation results is found, suggesting a limitation of the effective model assuming an ideal monodisperse hard-sphere system.
+The present system and methods are useful to estimate the osmotic pressure in colloidal particle dispersions.

 In summary, we measured the osmotic pressure $\varPi$ and pair interaction $U_\text{pair}$ between colloidal particles using an optical tweezer system.
 The measured $\varPi$ shows excellent agreement with both Brownian dynamics simulation and theoretical results calculated from the measured $U_\text{pair}$.
 This agreement validates the reliability of our experimental approach and demonstrates that the optical tweezers system enables a direct link between particle-level interactions and the resulting macroscopic mechanical pressure in colloidal dispersions.
-This capability provides a powerful framework for investigating the mechanical properties of colloidal systems, including technologically relevant materials such as paints, photographic films, and complex rheological fluids.\cite{everett2007basic, xia2000monodispersed} Moreover, because the present method can be extended to non-equilibrium systems, it opens a pathway for the direct measurement of mechanical pressure in active fluids.\cite{solon2015pressure,takatori2014swim}
+Our methodology can be extended to other trapping platforms, such as microwell arrays and acoustic tweezer systems.\cite{misko2023selecting,misko2025motility} These systems enable non-contact and minimally invasive manipulation, making them suitable for investigating a wide range of systems, including biological ones.
+Since our system is highly controlled and relatively simple, it allows us to study the fundamental physical mechanisms governing behavior.
+Owing to this advantage, our approach provides fundamental insights into a broad class of colloidal and soft-matter systems, including technologically relevant materials such as paints, photographic films, and complex rheological fluids.\cite{everett2007basic, xia2000monodispersed} Moreover, because the present method can be extended to non-equilibrium systems, it opens a pathway for the direct measurement of mechanical pressure in active fluids.\cite{solon2015pressure,takatori2014swim}